People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 Four exchanges are usually done each day.
 Each exchange includes connecting a new bag of fluid, draining out the old fluid and putting the new fluid in.
 It takes about 30 minutes and can be done almost anywhere, with a few sensible precautions.
 In between exchanges, the person is free to go about their daily activities.

-Exchanges are typically done on waking, at lunch time, at dinner time and prior to going to bed.
+Exchanges are typically done on waking, at lunch time, at dinner time and before going to bed.
 Some flexibility is available for busy days.
 CAPD works by gravity.
 When the drain bag is placed at floor level the fluid drains out.
 By raising the new dialysate bag above shoulder level, the new dialysate flows into the peritoneal cavity.

 Automated peritoneal dialysis (APD)